Compare DeFi yields and protocol health from Cursor

 - Add Hive to your Cursor mcp.json

 Open Cursor chat (Cmd-L), type "list available Hive tools".
-Cursor reflects the full tool catalog.
-If the list is short, the MCP install is incomplete — re-check the mcp.json env block.
+Cursor should see Hive's compact discovery tools; use search_tools or hive://tools for the wider catalog.
+If Hive is missing entirely, re-check the mcp.json URL and Authorization header.

 - Ask Cursor to rank yield pools

 Cursor formulates the right tool calls automatically.
-For example, "find USDC yield pools with TVL over $100M and APY over 6%" makes it call get_yields_pools, filter, sort, and return a structured table.
+For example, "find USDC yield pools with TVL over $100M and APY over 6%" makes it call get_yield_pools, filter, sort, and return a structured table.

 - Drill into a specific protocol